 When I first used the term ‘baby Botox’ in front of my husband, he was disgusted.
 Why?
 Because he thought I was referring to Botox for babies - just for the record, it’s definitely not that.
-So, what is baby Botox, what’s the difference between Botox and baby Botox, and why are so many people talking about it?
+So, what is baby Botox?
+What’s the difference between Botox and baby Botox?
+And why are so many people talking about it?
 Let’s have a look, shall we?

-Ok, so no - not Botox for babies as my husband thought!
+Ok, so no - not injectables for babies as my husband thought!
 Baby Botox, often referred to as micro-Botox or Botox sprinkle, is the same neurotoxin as your regular Botox but just in smaller doses.
 It’s exactly the same process, too.
 The botulinum toxin is injected into the target area and relaxes muscles to reduce movement.
 And, as a result, you’ll have fewer static lines.

 For many, baby Botox is the perfect answer to combating the issue of the ‘frozen look’ that is sometimes associated with Botox.
 Although, we have another article that looks at the fact that this generally isn’t the case.